kenahoo/RHadoop-Wiki/Downloads.md

 * R
     * For the 'rhdfs' and 'rhbase' packages,  we recommend you install R on a data node in the Hadoop cluster.
     * For the 'rmr' package, install R on each task node in the Hadoop cluster.
-    *  All three packages were tested with R 2.15.0
+    * All three packages were tested with R 2.15.0.
+For rmr see [Compatibility](https://github.com/RevolutionAnalytics/RHadoop/blob/master/rmr/pkg/docs/compatibility.md) and [[Which Hadoop for rmr]]

 * Package Dependencies
     * The 'rhdfs' package is dependent on the pakage rJava.